raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 # Introduction

-In programming language jargon, an _enumerable_ is a value that can be accessed sequentially, or iterated over.
-Different languages use the term in slightly different ways, although they all have some relation to its basic definition.

-In Mathematics, an [enumeration] is a complete, ordered list of all of the elements of a set or collection.
+An [enumeration] is a complete, ordered list of all of the elements of a set or collection.
 There can be more than one enumeration for the same collection, and the collections need not have a finite number of elements.

 [enumeration]: https://en.wikipedia.org/wiki/Enumeration